StuartIanNaylor/wake_word_capture/README.md

-Likey you will want to change your dataset organisation but the above will let you do your own augmentation Further instructions https://github.com/google-research/google-research/tree/master/kws_streaming#training-on-custom-data Medium to large datasets can take 24 hours with a decent machine Cuda and a GTX 2070+
+Likey you will want to change your dataset organisation but the above will let you do your own augmentation Further instructions https://github.com/google-research/google-research/tree/master/kws_streaming#training-on-custom-data Medium to large datasets can take 24 hours with a decent machine Cuda and a GTX 2070+ The learning rate starts very small to likely stop any overshoots so all models benchmarked get the optimum model. this does increase training time that really many could run with bigger LR (learning rates)